matiasbattocchia/deserve/README.md

 * 🤙 Remote procedure call (RPC) architecture.
 There are no endpoints, methods, paths, nor resources to make decisions about — just the `host`:`port`.
 * 📦 Send JSON, receive JSON, client-side.
 Accept a Python object, return an object, server-side.
 Conversions happen under the hood.
+* 🛩️ No dependencies, less than 70 lines of code.

 ### Installing